-Previously, I worked with Lindsay King at the University of Texas at Dallas and Regina Jorgenson at the Maria Mitchell Observatory to use weak gravitational lensing maps to study dark matter in galaxy clusters.
+Previously, as an undergrad, I worked with Lindsay King at the University of Texas at Dallas and Regina Jorgenson at the Maria Mitchell Observatory to use weak gravitational lensing maps to study dark matter in galaxy clusters.

-I started a project in the Summer of 2019 to revamp the introductory astronomy for non-majors (ASTR 1010) lab manual to be more accessible to people with a range of abilities.
+In the Summer of 2019, I worked on a project to revamp the introductory astronomy for non-majors (ASTR 1010) lab manual to be more accessible to people with a range of abilities.
 Here's an article published about this work in the CU newsletter.
-I'm currently working with Seth Hornstein and Joy Adams on this project.
-Email me if you'd like to hear more about this ongoing project and if you'd like to join our effort!
+I started this project as part of my role as the department's Lead Teaching Assistant, which is a great job to have as someone interested in developing their teaching skills, info here.

-For Prospective Graduate Students: I'm happy to chat if you're interested in my research, working with Dr. Darling, or if you're wondering what grad school is like at CU Boulder -- just email me.
+For Prospective Graduate Students: I'm happy to chat if you're interested in my research or if you're wondering what grad school is like at CU Boulder -- just email me.

-For Undergrads: I'm happy to chat if you'd like to hear more about the National Science Foundation Research Experiences for Undergraduates (NSF-REU) at the Maria Mitchell Observatory or if you have questions about deciding to go to/applying for graduate school at CU or elsewhere -- just email me.
+For Undergrads: I'm happy to chat if you'd like to hear more about the National Science Foundation Research Experiences for Undergraduates (NSF-REU) at the Maria Mitchell Observatory, if you’d like to get involved with outreach at SBO, or if you have questions about deciding to go to/applying for graduate school at CU or elsewhere -- just email me.